nikosandronikos/reactCalendarIncomplete/README.md

 ![Sample completed app](https://github.com/nikosandronikos/reactCalendarIncomplete/blob/master/example.PNG)

 1. Implement DayDisplay as a functional component
-2. Extend the Calendar component to include a check box that disables selection dates that occur on a weekend
+2. Extend the Calendar component to display days that fall on a weekend in a different colour
+3. Add a check box that disables selection of dates that occur on a weekend
    Reference: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/checkbox
-3. Fix any errors or warnings that are displayed in the developer console For Firefox: https://developer.mozilla.org/en-US/docs/Tools/Web_Console/Opening_the_Web_Console
+4. Fix any errors or warnings that are displayed in the developer console For Firefox: https://developer.mozilla.org/en-US/docs/Tools/Web_Console/Opening_the_Web_Console